anijs/examples/scrollreveal/readme.md

 </body>
 ```

-More details about usar AniJS go to [AniJS Official Website](http://anijs.github.io/#using).

-**Would you like to write your own helpers functions?**

-Please read about it in [Writing before and after functions ](https://github.com/anijs/anijs/wiki/Writing-before-and-after-functions).
+For more details about how to use AniJS you may go to [AniJS Official Website](http://anijs.github.io/#using).
+Besides, if yo want to create your own helper functions you may read about it in  [Writing before and after functions ](https://github.com/anijs/anijs/wiki/Writing-before-and-after-functions).